 “What's next for me?
 Continuing to add value at RMIT, to our students, industry partners and staff.”

-Find out how RMIT Activator is helping students channel their skills into professional and entrepreneurial pursuits, and giving them the tools they need to launch their careers.
+Find out how RMIT Activate is helping students channel their skills into professional and entrepreneurial pursuits, and giving them the tools they need to launch their careers.